Economy of Niger: Government restructuring

 In January 2000, Niger's newly elected government inherited serious financial and economic problems including a virtually empty treasury, past-due salaries (11 months of arrears) and scholarship payments, increased debt, reduced revenue performance, and lower public investment.
 In December 2000, Niger qualified for enhanced debt relief under the International Monetary Fund program for Highly Indebted Poor Countries and concluded an agreement with the Fund on a Poverty Reduction and Growth Facility (PRGF).

 In addition to changes in the budgetary process and public finances, the new government has pursued economic restructuring towards the IMF promoted privatization model.
 This has included the privatization of water distribution and telecommunications and the removal of price protections for petroleum products, allowing prices to be set by world market prices.
 Further privatizations of public enterprises are in the works.
-In its effort comply with the IMF's Poverty Reduction and Growth Facility plan, the government also is taking actions to reduce corruption and, as the result of a participatory process encompassing civil society, has devised a Poverty Reduction Strategy Plan that focuses on improving health, primary education, rural infrastructure, and judicial restructuring.
+In its effort to comply with the IMF's Poverty Reduction and Growth Facility plan, the government is also taking action to reduce corruption and, as the result of a participatory process encompassing civil society, has devised a Poverty Reduction Strategy Plan that focuses on improving health, primary education, rural infrastructure, and judicial restructuring.

-Foreign Aid
+Foreign aid

-The most important donors in Niger are France, the European Union, the World Bank, the IMF and other United Nations agencies (UNDP, UNICEF, FAO, WFP, and UNFPA).
+The most important donors in Niger are France, the European Union, the World Bank, the IMF and other United Nations agencies (UNDP, UNICEF, FAO, WFP, NGOs, and UNFPA).
 Other principal donors include the United States, Belgium, Germany, Switzerland, Canada, and Saudi Arabia.
-While USAID does not have an office in Niger, the United States is a major donor, contributing nearly $10 million each year to Niger's development.
-The U.S. also is a major partner in policy coordination in such areas as food security and HIV/AIDS.
-The importance of external support for Niger's development is demonstrated by the fact that about 45% of the government's FY 2002 budget, including 80% of its capital budget, derives from donor resources.
+USAID does not have an office in Niger, the United States contributes nearly $10 million each year to Niger's development.
+The US is also a major partner in policy coordination in such areas as food security and HIV/AIDS.
+The importance of external support for Niger's development is demonstrated by the fact that some 45% of the government's FY 2002 budget, including 80% of its capital budget, derives from donor resources.